Biology

 BIO 265 Plant Diversity and Evolution Laboratory (1 Credit)

 This lab introduces students to plant morphology and identification through hands-on work with plant material.
-In addition, we focus on local native plants and the outstanding botanical collections in the Lyman Plant House.
-Field trips to other sites of botanical interest in the region are also taken.
+In addition, the class focuses on local native plants and the outstanding botanical collections in the Lyman Plant House.
+Includes field trips to other sites of botanical interest in the region.
 Corequisite: BIO 264.
 Enrollment limited to 20. {N}

 Spring, Alternate Years